Karnataka Medical College and Research Institute: History

 The Anti-Retroviral Treatment Center at KIMS, Hubballi, has been recognized and is being developed as the nodal center for North Karnataka and the surrounding region.
 The Government of Karnataka has provided the institute with a cardiac catheterization lab and has pledged to renew it as a Regional Cardiology Center.
 The institute has also been accorded the status of Institute of Excellence and recognized as a Training Center for WHO Fellowship.
-The addition of new blocks, such as the Trauma Care Center and Maternal & Child Health Centeris expected to increase the popularity of the hospital in the region.
+The addition of new blocks, such as the Trauma Care Center and Maternal & Child Health Center is expected to increase the popularity of the hospital in the region.
 Phototherapy, dermabrasion, and radio frequency have been newly added to the Department of Dermatology.
 The Karnataka Institute of Medical Sciences at Hubbali was selected by the Indian Council of Medical Research (ICMR), making the facility the only government-controlled body in Karnataka as a center of clinical trials.
 The center is among the handful of centers in the country that check the impact of any medicines or vaccines.